BillAndTed/chris_novick/README.md

 ## Missing Features (ran out of time)
-1. No loading window during synchronous fetching
+1. Loading window during synchronous fetching
 2. Toggleable fullscreen (and fullscreen in all environments)
 3. Using the Enter key to display details of the selected game
 4. Displaying cached/preloading previous and next dates (decreased gamma image carousels above and below navigable center)